 Whenever possible, Dr. Becker will recommend conservative treatment options that can be successful in addressing your symptoms and restoring dental health.
 For more complex cases of misalignment or damaged teeth, Dr. Becker may recommend the following treatment options:

-A TMJ mouthguard is a removable oral appliance that helps to keep the teeth and jaw in proper position.
-Usually worn during sleep, and oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
+A TMJ mouthguard is a removable oral appliance that helps to keep the teeth and jaw in the proper position.
+Usually worn during sleep, an oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
 TMJ treatment through splints, mouthguards and night guards can help to alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.

 Bite Correction Procedures:

 Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
 The teeth should line up so that they make even contact with one another, creating a low-stress bite.

 Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
 Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.